matthew-l-weber/br2-pirouter/README.md

     ~ #

 ## Build
-This tree is compatible with the current `master` Buildroot branch.
+This tree is compatible with the recent stable Buildroot release (2018.05.x).

 ## License
 All works by me are in the public domain.